TechTweedie/techtweedie.github.io/content/posts/250414-Power-Platform-Clinic-Launch/index.md

 ---
 title: "Announcing: Power Platform Clinic"
 description: "I'm excited to announce Power Platform Clinic — a new initiative created with Duncan Boyne to support makers, developers, and admins across the Power Platform.
-Submit your challenge and join us as we explore real-world problems live on YouTube."
+Submit your challenge and join us as we explore real-world problems on YouTube."
 tags:
   - Power Platform
   - Community